 An important component in the infrastructure sector across India is road and rail transport.
-The sector has expanded manifold since independence.
-The network is composed of rural and district roads, national, and state highways.
+Since its expansion after the country’s independence, the network is composed of rural and district roads as well as national and state highways.
 The road network in the subcontinent was the second largest in the world.
-In 2016, the length of roads across the country stood at around 4.7 million kilometers.
-Among the metropolitan cities, the capital region of Delhi had the longest road network spanning over 33 thousand kilometers as of 2018.
-Though the road density and length in the country is quite high, the nation continues to suffer from poor quality of roads as compared to other developed countries.
-The conditions of the road network combined with the high passenger and freight traffic has created a demand for further planning and investment into the road transportation sector.
+In 2019, the total length of roads across the country stood at over six million kilometers.
+Among the metropolitan cities, the capital region of Delhi had the longest road network spanning over 33 thousand kilometers as of 2019.